Predicting speech intelligibility from EEG in a non-linear classification paradigm: Methods

-For this dataset, 68 subjects between 18-30 years old were recruited.
-This study was approved by the Medical Ethics Committee UZ KU Leuven/Research (KU Leuven, Belgium) with reference S57102 and all participants provided informed consent.
-To ensure that participants had normal hearing, they were subjected to pure-tone audiometry and an adaptive Flemish MATRIX test \cite{luts_development_2014}.
-For the pure-tone audiometry, normal hearing was defined as having all hearing thresholds $\leq$ 25 dBHL.
-The Flemish matrix test consisted of 3 trials (2 for training purposes, 1 for the actual testing) in which 20 sentences (spoken by a female voice in Flemish) were presented to the subject binaurally at 62dBA.
-Each sentence consisted of 5 words (proper name-verb-number-color-noun) and carried little to no semantic meaning.
-During a trial, the signal-to-noise ratio was adjusted according to the score the subject obtained on the previous sentence, converging to the point where the subject understands approximately 50\% of all words, known as the speech reception threshold (SRT).
-Subsequently, all subjects listened to fairy tales narrated in Flemish while their EEG was recorded.
+Subsequently, all subjects listened to fairy tales narrated in Flemish (without noise) while their EEG was recorded.
 The recordings were randomly selected for each subject from a pool of 10 stories.
 All recordings were approximately the same length (14 minutes and 29 seconds ± 1 minute and 7 seconds), and their presentation order was randomized across subjects.
-To motivate subjects to pay attention during listening, they were notified that a question would be asked about the story's content after each recording.
+To motivate subjects to pay attention during listening, they were notified beforehand that a question would be asked about the story's content after each recording.
 Additionally, subjects were given 3 breaks throughout the recording session.
 This dataset is split into 2 parts for our experiments: the Fairytales dataset and the held-out dataset.
+Both of these datasets will be used for the training of the dilated convolutional model (section \ref{sec:mm_experiments}).
 The Fairytales dataset contains 48 subjects.
 Of these 48 subjects, 23, 20, 4 and 1 subjects listened to 8, 7, 6 and 2 stimuli, respectively, accumulating to approximately 80 hours of data (64 hours for the train set, 8 hours for the validation and test set).
-In the held-out dataset, the 20 remaining subjects in the held-out dataset all listened to 8 recordings, accumulating approximately 36.5 hours of data (29.5 hours for the train set, 3.5 hours for the validation and test set).
+The 20 remaining subjects in the held-out dataset all listened to 8 recordings, accumulating approximately 36.5 hours of data (29.5 hours for the train set, 3.5 hours for the validation and test set).